wp-plugins/custom-status/readme.txt

 == Frequently Asked Questions ==
 - Q: When click "publish" button, my custom status is lost.

-- A: You use "save" button to save post preserving custom status
+- A: You use "save" button to save post preserving custom status.
+Else use save_post hook to set correct status when publish

 - Q: Some custom status are not modifiable.
 Why?